-Without the need of a headboard or foot-board, the air mattress takes up less space and sets up quickly.
-A con to any inflatable device are leeks or wholes in the fabric.
+Without the need for a headboard or footboard, the air mattress takes up less space and sets up quickly.
+A con to any inflatable device is leeks or wholes in the fabric.
 Take care when storing.

-A popular pillow for hot, sweaty sleepers, the gel pillow is cool at all times and all seasons providing extra firm support to the head, neck, and shoulders.
-If contouring and bending is important in a pillow, gel is not the choice for you.
+A popular pillow for hot, sweaty sleepers, the gel pillow is cool at all times and all seasons providing extra-firm support to the head, neck, and shoulders.
+If contouring and bending are important in a pillow, the gel is not the choice for you.

 For some, silk is a good pillowcase that also keeps your hair in place during any type of restless sleep, but silk can stain easily from oils and are less breathable than cotton's natural materials.

 While some can endure a quiet sleeping space with earplugs, others benefit from soft music or white noise to fill the space.
 Air purifiers can serve not only the issues with an eerily quiet sleeping space but also filters out impurities, dander, and dust.